FrengkyG/learn-flutter/Flutter The Complete Guide/readme.md

 #####  What i learn today :
 - Create flutter project using terminal
 - Get package using terminal
-- Basic dart : function, variable, objects, constructor, named constructor
+- Basic dart : function, variable, objects, constructor, named constructor, list
 - How flutter running or built from main.dart
 - Visible and Invisible Widget